ndarville/starter-node-bot/README.md

 ## Acknowledgements ##

-This code uses the [botkit][] npm module by the fine folks at Howdy.ai.
+This code uses the [Botkit][] npm module by the fine folks at Howdy.ai.

 ## License ##